tamas6/fdp-website/index.md

   block: three-column-1
   col_1:
     slug: ''
-    content: 'Fair Data Protocol interoperability has several layers, where independence from a data providers open up new opportunities to share and reuse data. '
+    content: Fair Data Protocol interoperability has several layers, where independence from a data providers open up new opportunities to share and reuse data.
     headline: Interoperability
   col_2:
     headline: 'Self Sovereignty '